-This feature may increase durability and provide consistent shift feel over the life of your vehicle.
+This feature increases durability and provides consistent shift feel over the life of your vehicle.
 A new vehicle or transmission may have firm shifts, soft shifts or both.
-This operation is considered normal and will not affect function or durability of the transmission.
-Over time, the adaptive learning process will fully update transmission operation.
+This operation is normal and does not affect function or durability of the transmission.
+Over time, the adaptive learning process fully updates transmission operation.